West Midlands Branch

 In addition to our events programme, we also publish a twice-yearly Newsletter which is distributed to members by post or email depending on their preference.
 We feel that this is an excellent way of communicating with our membership, especially to those who find it difficult to travel.

 Unless otherwise stated, all events will take place in the Carice Elgar Room at ‘The Firs’, Elgar’s Birthplace, Crown East Lane, Worcester, WR2 6RH.

 Friday to Sunday 1 to 3 June 2018, 2.30 pm

 The Elgar Birthday Weekend

-Full details of the programme for the Elgar Birthday Weekend will be given in the April issue of the Elgar Society News.
+Full details of the programme for the Elgar Birthday Weekend are given in the April issue of the Elgar Society News.

 Saturday, 16 June 2018, 2.30 pm

 ‘Elgar’s lesser know works’

 Wendy Hill, formerly national secretary of the Elgar Society, will invite us to enjoy some of Elgar’s lesser known works.
 Please note that this event is now to be held in the Boardroom at St. Leonard’s church of the Beauchamp Community (address as below).

 Saturday, 14 July 2018, 2.30 pm